nowmore/chengying/README.md

 ## Setup Requirements

 1. **Accessibility Permissions**: Enable accessibility for Chengying in system settings.
-2. **Developer Options**:
-   - Enable "Force desktop mode"
-   - Enable "Freeform window mode" and "Force activities to be resizable" (may be required)
-3. **Shizuku Permission**: Install Shizuku and grant permissions to Chengying.
+2. **Shizuku Permission**: Install Shizuku and grant permissions to Chengying.
-4. **HyperOS Specific**: Disable system optimization to allow landscape/fullscreen app launching.

 ## How to Use